Sydney Harbour by P R Stephensen

 see second image for precis

-A thorough-going history of our superb port, from its naming (who was Jackson?), through growth into a major international destination, a place for water sport and leisure, to a one by one study of famous localities and land marks, and the islands.
+A thorough-going history of our superb port, from its naming (who was Jackson?), through growth into a major international destination, a place for water sport and leisure, followed by a one by one study of famous localities and land marks, and the islands.

 A story to delight all who know our maritime haven.